How to Bet on the 2023 Preakness Stakes

 Bet the 2023 Preakness Stakes at TVG

-Racing odds can change from post position to race day.
-Unlike fixed-odds bets at sportsbooks, horse betting is pari-mutuel, which means variable odds up until the race begins:
+Morning-line odds will be posted during the week of the race.
+Keep in mind that racing odds can change from post position to race day.
+Unlike fixed-odds bets at sportsbooks, horse betting is pari-mutuel, which means variable odds up until the race begins.

 TVG is the most convenient way to bet on the Preakness Stakes in Virginia.